Building an Emergency Fund – the what, why & how

 Prevents debt

-An emergency fund is available where you may have previously resorted to a credit card to pay an unexpected bill.
+An emergency fund is available for situations where you may have previously resorted to using a credit card to pay an unexpected bill.
 This means that although you may deplete some of your savings, you will not pay interest on the money that you would have otherwise spent on a credit card.

 Lets you get ahead